-The property forms part of an ex Local Authority area in the town of Wick.
-The surrounding properties in the immediate vicinity are generally of a similar age, style and use.
+The property forms part of a mixed residential and commercial area on the outskirts of the town of Wick.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found within the town.